What skills do kids actually need for Kindergarten readiness?

 Problems arise at school and often times outside of the classroom.
 Your child being comfortable with going up to a volunteer or recess teacher (whom they might only vaguely know) is going to be critical.

-Encourage your child to talk to adults.
-Give them chances to order at restaurants, talk to the cashier at Target, or ask a question to doctor/dentist/pastor/neighbor.
+Give them chances to order at restaurants, talk to the cashier at Target, or ask a question to the doctor/dentist/pastor/neighbor.
+Let them learn to use their voice and find confidence in speaking to others.

 But that’s not how school or the real-world works.